NikolayChirkov/obj2/README.md

 * Serialization method is very robust and can be used for double-buffering in multi-threading applications.

 ### Development stage
-Because all resources are pre-compiled and verified by the application in development mode then it is easy to buikd resource tracking system that observes a resource file changing, serializes the state of the graph that the resource affects and restores the graph.
-During the deserialization an object re-compiles resource and the application is modified without re-launching.
+Because all resources are pre-compiled and verified by the application in the development mode then it is easy to build a resource tracking system that observes resource files changing, serializes the state of the graph that the resource affects and restores the subgraph.
+During the deserialization an object re-compiles the resource and the application is modified without re-launching.

 ## Development plan
 ### Pre-release stage